AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/translation.md

 > After setting up the translation configurations, ensure that you set up the appropriate Cloud Configuration on the language folders.

 >[!TAB On-Premise]

+>[!IMPORTANT]
+>
+> It is recommended that you use the latest translation workflow, available in AEM Guides 4.6.0 and onwards, for an enhanced performance.
+However, if you've enabled any customization in the translation process and it is impacted by the new workflow, consider reverting to the legacy translation workflow as a workaround.
+By default, the legacy translation workflow option is disabled.

 1. Open the Adobe Experience Manager Web Console Configuration page.